-River is at 5″ below normal and slowly rising.
+River is at 23″ below normal and slowly rising.
 Keep your fingers crossed fossil hunters!
-Runs are open with restrictions and the river is great for paddling and headed for good fossil hunting!
+Runs are open with restrictions and the river is great for paddling and fossil hunting!
+Perfect paddling and camping weather!

 Note: If you go on the river when there is a chance of rain or it is raining, be prepared.
 We can’t come get you if you get cold and wet.
 If you go out in the rain, you will get wet.

 (If the above date doesn’t change, it usually means the water level didn’t change).
 Scroll down to see the age and ability restrictions in black or red (high water) lettering.
 Normal to us is when our floating dock is flush with the bottom step at the dock.
 We’ve be judging the level like that for over 50 years.